 Transaction Volume Thresholds

-VAMP is targeted toward higher-risk and higher-volume businesses with significant chargeback and fraud risk.
-As a result, the following volume thresholds can automatically subject you to VAMP monitoring:
+VAMP targets higher-risk and higher-volume businesses with significant chargeback and fraud risk.
+The following volume thresholds can automatically subject you to VAMP monitoring:

 Industry Risk Factors